royaltm/node-ha-cache/README.md

 ### Cache

+There are two caches: meta and data.

-Each cache entry consists of:
+Each meta cache entry consists of:

-- key
+- key {buffer}
-- data
 - expire {number}
 - term {number}
+- size {number}

 ### Messages

-Peer-peer messages:
+Peer-2-peer messages:

 Every message consists of the following frames: